 At VETTA we focus on fabrics that are beautiful but also sustainable.
 Textiles impact the environment in a number of different ways, so we think about the impact as a whole and try to choose fabrics that have the least negative effect on the earth.
 Some of the things we consider are water and pesticide usage during fiber growth, renewability of resources, energy and chemicals used during processing, disposal techniques, care requirements, fabric longevity, and biodegradability.
-We've chosen to the following fabrics because we believe they are the most sustainable options for what we are creating.
+We've chosen the following fabrics because we believe they are the most sustainable options for what we are creating.

 Tencel is made from natural wood fibers that are sustainably harvested.
 It requires less water than other fabrics, and it's biodegradable.
 Tencel uses a closed loop system that recycles solvents, rather than releasing them into the environment.
-This is our favorite fabric, both for it's amazing properties and overall sustainability.
+This is our favorite fabric, both for its amazing properties and overall sustainability.

 Linen is made from natural fibers (flax) and does not require pesticides or chemicals like conventional cotton does.
 It also gets better with time, and is biodegradable.

-ORGANIC COTTON (TWILL & YARN)
+ORGANIC COTTON (WOVENS & SWEATERS)

 Our organic cotton (in woven and yarn forms) is made overseas by our partner mills.
 It is GOTS certified, so it has passed strict ecological and social criteria that is backed up by independent certification of the entire textile supply chain.
 Organic cotton is made from natural fibers, doesn't use pesticides or chemicals, and is biodegradable.
+We use only GOTS certified organic cotton on all of our products, except our Tshirts, which use Supima Cotton (more information below).

 LENZING MODAL PONTE